inside.ewu.edu

 MUSC 410.
 AUDIO ENGINEERING AURAL SKILLS.
 3 Credits.

-The successful audio engineer should ideally possess both an understanding of theoretical concepts and highly developed critical listening skills related to sound recording and production in current industry trends.
-This course trains the aural acuity of the students from an audio production perspective and teaches the skills needed to tell the difference between sounds in each step of audio production.
+The successful audio engineer should ideally possess both an understanding of theoretical concepts and highly developed critical listening skills related to sound recording and production.
+This course trains the aural acuity of students from an audio production perspective and teaches the skills needed to distinguish audio sources and techniques in each step of production.

 MUSC 411.
 AUDIO MASTERING TECHNIQUES.
 3 Credits.

-Mastering is the last creative phase in the audio production process, the bridge between mixing and distribution.
-This course covers audio signal processing, acoustic concepts, and ear training.
-Exploration of specific mastering practices for different genres of music and audio-visual media.
+Mastering is the last creative phase in the audio production process—the bridge between mixing and distribution.
+This course covers audio tools and equipment, sound signal processing, acoustic concepts, and ear training.
+During the course, the instructor guides students in the different genres of music and the creative mastering techniques that produce a quality product.

 MUSC 421.
 PEDAGOGY PRACTICUM.
 1 Credit.